jobjo/popper/docs/getting_started.md

 ![image](https://user-images.githubusercontent.com/820478/116918131-6d386500-ac47-11eb-95c6-bc518f039952.png)

-The nesting is reflected by the output, such as `Reverse -> Simple list`.
+The nesting is reflected in the output, such as `Reverse -> Simple list`.

 !!! note
     There is only one type of tests — `Test.t` values — and tests may be nested arbitrarily using the `suite` combinator.

 ## Deriving samples

 For property-based tests, we sample data of some type and use the values for